ZLI Reference Manual

 zli la -t windows linux

-- List all agents whose name contains the string "ubuntu" that are online or terminated
+- List all agents whose name contains the string "ubuntu" that are online or terminatedzli la --by region

 - List all agents in prod, output as json, pipeable